react-declarative/react-declarative/README.md

 ## Demos

 > The `react-declarative` is not just a form builder.
-This one is the huge framework with dashboard adaptive cards builder, crud-based Grid component and more.
+This one is the huge framework with dashboard adaptive cards builder, crud-based Grid component and more.<br>
 > Check [the docs folder](./docs/)

 This tool also provide it's own way of rapid application development by simplifying app state managament.
 New features appear frequently, so you should be able to [read the project's storybook](https://github.com/react-declarative/react-declarative-storybook), browse [an organization with sample projects](https://github.com/react-declarative), and [read the source code](https://github.com/react-declarative/react-declarative)